e271828e/Flight.jl/docs/notes/design/framework_spec.md

   and an early validation that the contract functions support parametric components).
 Tier-transparency falls out of settled semantics: a stateless continuous `h_xu` recomputes every sweep, so fed ZOH-held discrete signals its output changes only at ticks — no tier-neutral kind needed.
+  `UnitDelay{V}` is a **discrete** leaf at `K = 1`: `init_z = (v = zero(V),)`,
+  `h_z` publishing the stored value and `g` storing the incoming one — the tier's native `z⁻¹` (§11.6, the shape §17.2's `sat_out_0` hand-writes), no framework support.
+Its tier semantics are the point and must be stated wherever the remedy is recommended: inserting one into a *continuous* loop moves that signal onto the discrete tier and inserts a `Δt_base`-scale ZOH into the model's mathematics — a modeling decision, the delayed signal being genuinely sampled, not a transparent wire, which is why §5.4's diagnostic says so rather than offering the remedy as free.
 A migration-phase deliverable.
 - **The component test rig** is the library's companion idiom: a one-child assembly whose `exports` surface the child's entire input face set —